SQL: Multiple child rows in one row

 Integration

-Integration with various 3rd party applications and services.
+Integration with 3rd party applications & services.